ripple/ripple-rest/docs/api-reference.md

 #### Priority Ranking of Currencies

+Currency traders use a priority ranking of currencies to determine which of a trade pair is the "base" or "counter" currency.
+More information on this can be found [here](https://en.wikipedia.org/wiki/Currency_pair#Base_currency).

+`ripple-rest` allows server administrators to configure the priority ranking to their liking but `ripple-rest` will always follow these rules:

+1. The higher "priority" currency from a given pair will be considered the base currency
-Currencies located earlier in the array have greater priority than those lower in the array.
-All crosses where neither currency is in this list will have whichever currency comes first alphabetically prioritized.
+2. A currency located earlier in the `currency_prioritization` array has a higher priority than those that appear later in the array and those that do not appear in the array
+3. If neither currency is found in the `currency_prioritization` array, higher priority will be assigned to the currency that is first alphabetically

+The default `currency_prioritization` list is as follows:

 ```js
 [